BirdVox/bv_context_adaptation/progress.md

 16. [DONE] Predict adaptive threshold convnets on clips with augmentation.
 Parallelize over units (6) and trials (10).

-17. [FAILED AFTER 24H] Predict NTT convnets on full nights without augmentation.
+17. [IN PROGRESS] Predict NTT convnets on full nights without augmentation.
 Parallelize over units (6) and trials (10).

-18. [FAILED AFTER 24H] Predict NTT convnets on full nights with augmentation excepting noise.
+18. [IN PROGRESS] Predict NTT convnets on full nights with augmentation excepting noise.
 Parallelize over units (6) and trials (10).

-19. [FAILED AFTER 24H] Predict NTT convnets on full nights with augmentation.
+19. [IN PROGRESS] Predict NTT convnets on full nights with augmentation.
 Parallelize over units (6) and trials (10).

 20. [PENDING 17] Threshold NTT convnets on full nights without augmentation.
 Parallelize over units (6) and trials (10).